 The FDA left little doubt that it had reviewed the matter carefully and declared all clear.
-No cancer risk and nothing to worry about.
+No cancer cloud and nothing to worry about.
+Case closed!

 We contacted the author of the original research to try and get a handle on what was going on.
-We also dug into the data a bit further ourselves.
-We discovered that the FDA included research that lasted little more than one year.
+In addition, we dug into the data a bit further ourselves.
+To our surprise, we found that the FDA included research that lasted little more than one year.
 The average follow up was 39 months for the 31 trials included in the FDA analysis.
 That might not have been long enough to detect a true cancer signal.

 “If the FDA relies primarily on RCTs [randomized controlled trials] to assess cancer risk and most such studies last no longer than a few years, the agency will be handicapped in its power to evaluate a risk to patients.”